A Four-Stage Data Augmentation Approach to ResNet-Conformer Based Acoustic Modeling for Sound Event Localization and Detection: Experimental Results and Discussions

 \subsection{Results Based on Four-Stage Data Augmentation}

 We next evaluate the system performances when using the four augmentation techniques.
-The four-stage data augmentation scheme was used to exploit the complementarity among the four approaches and our submitted ResNet-GRU ensemble system ranks the first place for the SELD task of DCASE 2020 Challenge \cite{DCASE2020_task3_report}.
+The four-stage data augmentation scheme was used to exploit the complementarity among the four approaches and our submitted ResNet-GRU ensemble system ranks the first place for the SELD task of the DCASE 2020 Challenge \cite{DCASE2020_task3_report}.
 Since ACS can be applied to the whole development data set, we perform ACS on the original data in the first stage.
-MCS aims to simulate new DOA presentations for static non-overlapping sound events, on which the TDM approach can be applied.
+MCS aims to simulate new DOA presentations for audio segments containing isolated and static sound events, on which the TDM approach can be applied.
 So MCS is performed in the second stage and TDM is performed in the following third stage.
 With a larger data set now, we apply TFM in the final stage.

-Tables~\ref{result3} and \ref{result4} list performance comparisons when applying the four-stage data augmentation scheme using ResNet-GRU and ResNet-Conformer, respectively.
+Table~\ref{result3} lists performance comparisons when applying the four-stage data augmentation scheme using ResNet-GRU and ResNet-Conformer, respectively.
 The first and second columns denote the systems and the corresponding training data size, respectively.
 ACS is performed on the original data in the first stage, generating a 55-hour training set.
 Then we apply MCS to the 55-hour set, generating a larger 155-hour set.
-TDM and TFM are conducted in a similar way, and finally a 255-hour training set is obtained.
+TDM and TFM are conducted similarly, and finally a 255-hour training set is obtained.
 For ResNet-GRU, each augmentation approach achieves performance gains for the SED and SSL metrics.
-When applying ACS on the original data set, ``S2'' achieves a SELD score of 0.27 lower from 0.40 for S1 without any augmentation.
+When applying ACS on the original data set, ``S2'' achieves a SELD score of 0.27 lower than 0.40 for S1 without any augmentation.
 When applying MCS, TDM, and TFM separately on the original data set used in S1, the SELD scores are worse than the ACS approach as shown in Table~\ref{result2}.
 However, by using the proposed four-stage data augmentation scheme, consistent performance gains are yielded in ``S3'', ``S4'', and ``S5''.
 Compared to the model without using data augmentation in S1, these four systems achieve 32.5\%, 40.0\%, 45.0\%, and 55.0\% relative SELD score reductions, respectively.
+The training time of a model is proportional to the size of the data.
+If the four-stage data augmentation scheme is used, it takes 1$\sim$2 days to finish training ``S5'', which is relatively acceptable and worthwhile compared with the performance of S1.